spiketools/spiketools/doc/glossary.rst

         A measure of the variability of unit firing, reflecting the dispersion of the data around the mean.

     fano factor
-        A measure of the variability of unit firing, as as variant of the coefficient of variation.
+        A measure of the variability of unit firing, as a variant of the coefficient of variation.

     interspike interval (ISI)
-        A measure of the time intervals between successive spikes.
+        A measure of the time interval(s) between successive spikes.

     waveform
         The spike waveform is the shape of the action potential.

     raster
-        A raster plot is a visualization of spike activity representing each spike as a vertical line.
+        A raster plot is a visualization of spike activity across time, representing each spike as a vertical line.

 Recording